-I have been principal or co-investigator on successful project grants from UK research councils (MRC, BBSRC), the European Union (EUFP7), charities (Dunhill Medical Trust) and industrial (Ajinomoto, Abbott Nutrition) sources to the tune of >£10 Million.
-I have published >100 peer-reviewed articles (H-index 40, i10 index 70, >8000 citations) and 4 invited book chapters and my work has placed me in the world's top 5% of cited authors for work in Biology & Biochemistry (source: Thomson Reuters).
+I have been principal or co-investigator on successful project grants from UK research councils (MRC, BBSRC), the European Union (EUFP7), charities (Dunhill Medical Trust) and industrial (Ajinomoto, Abbott Nutrition, Fresenius-Kabi) sources to the tune of >£10 Million.
+I have published >100 peer-reviewed articles (H-index 43, i10 index 77, ~9000 citations - Google Scholar) and 6 invited book chapters and my work has placed me in the world's top 5% of cited authors for work in Biology & Biochemistry (source: Thomson Reuters).
 I have received prestigious early career awards (e.g. American Physiological Society World New investigator 2010) and am regularly invited to speak at both national (e.g. Physiological Society) and international (e.g. EB, ECSS, ASPEN, ICAAP, A/ESPEN) conferences.
 Our group collaborates nationally and internationally.
 Our labs presently hosts 3 technicians, ~15 PhD non-clinical and clinical MRes/PhD students & 3 Research Fellows.
-Our lab is housed at the Royal Derby hospital postgraduate entry medical school under the auspices of our UK Medical Research Council/Arthritis Research UK Centre of excellence for musculoskeletal ageing research, and our newly awarded NIHR Biomedical Research Centre (BRC) under a clinical musculoskeletal theme.
+Our lab is housed at the Royal Derby hospital postgraduate entry medical school under the auspices of a UK Medical Research Council/Arthritis Research UK Centre of excellence for musculoskeletal ageing research, and NIHR Biomedical Research Centre (BRC) under a musculoskeletal theme.

-I presently serve on a number of editorial boards.
+I serve on a number of editorial boards.

 Experimental Physiology - Associate Editor (http://physoc.onlinelibrary.wiley.com/hub/journal/10.1111/(ISSN)1469-445X/)

 Applied Physiology, Nutrition & Metabolism - Associate Editor (http://www.nrcresearchpress.com/journal/apnm)